-Upon completing Contractor's Customized COTS Solution, Contractor must extract, cleanse, transform, and load the legacy system data into the pre-Production Environment.
+Upon completing Contractor's Customized COTS Solution, Contractor must extract, cleanse, transform, and load the legacy system data into the Pre-Production Environment.

 The legacy system being replaced contains data that requires Data Conversion.
-A general description of the legacy system is provided in Paragraph 3.0 (Legacy System(s) to be Replaced) of Exhibit A (Statement of Work) to the Contract.
+A general description of the system to be replaced is provided in Paragraph 3.0 [Legacy System(s) to be Replaced] of Exhibit A (Statement of Work) to the Contract.
 The County's Data Conversion requirements are identified in the 'Data Conversion' category of Exhibit B (Solution Requirements) to the Contract.